rust-lang/lang-team/src/design_notes/general_coroutines.md

     while later arguments are produced by `yield` expressions.
   - This does not play nicely with alternate coroutine syntaxes like `coroutine { }`.
-- "Yield expression" moves resume arguments into the generator state.
-  - `!Copy` arguments bloat the witness size.
-  - By comparison, "magic mutation" passes arguments in the same way as any normal function.
-The arguments can then be moved into the state manually when needed.
+- "Magic mutation" passes arguments in the same way as any normal function call.
+  The arguments can be used by name without increasing witness size.
+Can still be moved into the state manually when needed.
-  - In practice, coroutines rarely care about old inputs anyway.
-Futures are strictly forbidden from using old contexts, sinks tend to fully process each item after moving onto the next, parsers process each token as much as possible before continuing, etc. Usually people yield because they are finished with whatever they already have and need something new.
 - "Magic mutation" allows coroutines (like subroutines) to receive multiple resume arguments naturally rather than requiring users to use tuples.